Thrivent Bank logo

 • Website disclosed active outage affecting online banking and mobile app functionality, indicating operational reliability risks

-• Industrial bank charter provides less regulatory oversight and consumer protections than traditional commercial bank status
+• Industrial bank charter provides less regulatory oversight and consumer-protection context than traditional commercial bank status

 • Limited product suite compared to full-service banks—no mortgage lending, business banking, or investment brokerage services